Symmetry-Aware Transformer-based Mirror Detection

-To explore the best way to combine our SAAM and CFDM, we conduct two experiments: one is a dual-path Swin Transformer with a SAAM in the highest level and CFDMs as the decoder (6th row), and the other is our final network SATNet, which has SAAMs in the highest two levels (last row).
-Analyzing the last three rows, we conclude that applying SAAM before CFDM is effective as the three evaluation metrics have progressively improved to 85.16\%.
-0.923 and 0.033.
-On the other hand, comparing the network in the fourth row with SATNet, the improvement from ``Dual-Path + SAAMs" to SATNet is even larger, which means our CFDM contributes to the fusion of dual-path features, especially in the high level.
+\textbf{Combination of SAAM and CFDM. } To explore the best way to combine our SAAM and CFDM, we conduct two experiments: one is a dual-path Swin Transformer with a SAAM in the highest level and CFDMs as the decoder (6th row), and the other is our final network SATNet, which has SAAMs in the highest two levels (last row).
+Analyzing the last three rows, we conclude that applying SAAM before CFDM is effective as the three evaluation metrics have progressively improved to 85.41\%.
+0.922 and 0.033.
+On the other hand, comparing the network in the fourth row with SATNet, the improvement from ``Dual-Path + SAAMs" to SATNet is even larger, which means our CFDM contributes to the fusion of dual-path features, especially for symmetry semantics in high levels.